 On October 19, the Special Committee further discussed the terms of the New Sunset Trigger, and determined to recommend two modifications of its proposed terms: a "grace period," so that the conversion thereunder occurs only after the specified Jaffee Family ownership level of 10% is not met continuously for one year; and a provision giving the Board discretionary power to provide voting rights to the Class A Common Stock should the Board determine that future regulatory changes do not permit continued listing of the Class A Common Stock or the Common Stock on an exchange absent such provision of voting rights.
-In addition, the Special Committee was advised that although no assurance could be given as to any future changes in New York Stock Exchange listing policies, the Company had been advised by the New York Stock Exchange that (i) the Amendment would not affect the inclusion of the Company's Common Stock on the New York Stock Exchange, and (ii) that if the Special Stock Dividend were declared and paid, such inclusion or listing, as the case may be, would be unaffected and the Class A Common Stock would be eligible for listing if it met certain standards, as the Company believes it would.\
+In addition, the Special Committee was advised that although no assurance could be given as to any future changes in New York Stock Exchange listing policies, the Company had been advised by the New York Stock Exchange that (i) the Amendment would not affect the listing of the Company's Common Stock on the New York Stock Exchange, and (ii) that if the Special Stock Dividend were declared and paid, such listing would be unaffected and the Class A Common Stock would be eligible for listing if it met certain standards, as the Company believes it would.\

 The Special Committee, following its meeting, met with the full Board of Directors, and recommended adoption of the Amendment in its final form, reflecting the Special Committee recommendations noted above.
 The Board discussed the Special Committee's recommendation, including the provisions of the Amendment noted above, and then unanimously (Messrs.
-Richard M., Robert D. and Daniel S. Jaffee abstaining) concluded that the Amendment would be in the best interests of the Company and its stockholders, including holders of its Common Stock, and is fair to all of the stockholders.
-The Board of Directors therefore unanimously (Messrs.
-Richard M., Robert D. and Daniel S. Jaffee abstaining, but indicating their support for the Amendment) recommended that the holders of the Company's Common Stock vote for the adoption of the Amendment.
+Richard M., Robert D. and Daniel S. Jaffee abstaining)